friscolt/i2mtc-2019/README.md

 * `f_i2mtc2019.m` -  Matlab script.
 The script  `f_i2mtc2019.m` contains 1 main function (`f_i2mtc2019`) and four auxiliary functions ( `f_sk`, `f_denoising`, `f_binarize`, `f_mapping`) to implement the methods described in the conference paper (`i2mtc2019.pdf`).

 * `data.mat` - MAT file.
-It contains an *in-vitro* speckle image of a bifurcated blood vessel at a depth of $300\mu m$.
-The image is stored as a variable with the name 'img' and is an array of $288\times280$ pixels in grayscale.
+It contains an *in-vitro* speckle image of a bifurcated blood vessel at a depth of 300 µm.
+The image is stored as a variable with the name 'img' and is an array of 288x280 pixels in grayscale.

 * `main.mlx` - Matlab live script.
 It contains an example of the image processing available in `'data.mat'`.
 This live script describes step by step the use of the auxiliary functions described in `f_i2mtc2019.m`